vwanako/libraryManagement/README.md

-*👨‍💻This project is being developed by a single person (me, vwanako!) as a study project for developing my C++ skills.
+👨‍💻*This project is being developed by a single person (me, vwanako!) as a study project for developing my C++ skills.
 I don't have any plans on releasing it as a real piece of software.*